 Each Parish Council is also required to adopt a Code of Conduct.
 If the Complainant wishes to inspect a Parish Council's Code of Conduct, the Complainant should inspect any website operated by the parish council or request the parish clerk to allow the Complainant to inspect the parish council's Code of Conduct.

 3. Making a complaint

-All complaints should be submitted on a complaints' form either online or in writing to -
+All complaints must be submitted in writing to -

 The Monitoring Officer

 Gedling Borough Council

 Civic Centre

 Arnot Hill Park

 Arnold

 Nottingham

 NG5 6LU